My statement for now.

 The photographs I saw in National Geographic as a child were the first inspiration for my art.
-I was fascinated by the insects, plant life, and the pictures of people from indigenous cultures.
-Later in life, organic forms spoke to me through my professional gardening experience.
-I was able to sense what was going on under the earth and the pulse of life we don’t see.
+I was fascinated by the insects, plant life, and the photographs of peoples from indigenous cultures who lived for and through Nature’s gifts.

 I am moved by the endless possibilities nature offers...
 I’ve been a practicing professional artist for 42 years, now.
 I can reflect on the different ways in which the richness of Mother Nature has affected my practice.

 I can’t say I think in metaphor, rather the metaphor occurs through interaction and presents itself now in dimensional form.
 Read into it if you must.

 It’s so exciting to feel wet clay, ponder it in the fingers.

 I’m finding, as a teacher said, it has a mind of it’s own.